CEED/Laghos/README.md

 - Separation between the assembly and the quadrature point-based computations.
 - Point-wise definition of mesh size, time-step estimate and artificial viscosity coefficient.
-- When full assembly is used, constant-in-time mass matrices are inverted iteratively on each time step (assemble once, evaluate many times) coupled with a time-dependent force matrix that is assembled on each time step and evaluated just twice.
+- Constant-in-time velocity mass operator that is inverted iteratively on each time step.
+This is an example of an operator that is prepared once (fully or partially assembled), but is applied many times.
+The application cost is dominant for this operator.
-- When partial assembly is used, the action of the 2D and 3D mass matrices and force matrix is performed by using only the 1D finite element basis functions and the corresponding data at quadrature points.
+- Time-dependent force matrix that is prepared every time step (fully or partially assembled) and is applied just twice per "assembly".
+Both the preparation and the application costs are important for this operator.
 - Domain-decomposed MPI parallelism.
 - Optional in-situ visualization with [GLVis](http:/glvis.org) and data output for visualization / data analysis with [VisIt](http://visit.llnl.gov).